contact@consultdmw.com

 How to Use Styles in Microsoft® Word

-How to use styles as the best way to manage and control layout and format in all in sorts of Word documents.
+How to make the most of styles as the best way to manage and control layout and format in all in sorts of Word documents.

 Other pages on application of styles to Word documents:

-Styles are the most efficient way of setting the format and layout of a document.
-And when you set your document using styles you can make changes to its appearance in a fraction of the time it would take you to make them any other way.
+Styles are the most efficient way of setting the format and layout of a Word document: when you set your document using styles you can make changes to its appearance in a fraction of the time it would take you to make them any other way.

 If you want to follow this article hands-on in Word on your computer, we need a document on which to work.
 Let’s quickly prepare a short one that has a main heading, and two sub-headings, each with a few paragraphs of text following it: